-The tax assumptions used at 31 December 2018 are shown in the table below.
+The tax assumptions used at 31 December 2019 are shown in the table below.

-Parameter 31 December 2018
+Parameter 31 December 2019

 Corporation tax (current year) 19%

 Corporation tax (future profits) 17%

 Policyholder tax 20%

 For BLAGAB business, a rate of taxation of 20% has been assumed in respect of income on fixed interest stock and property.
-Tax law was changed effective from 1 January 2018 to freeze RPI relief on capital gains to the position at 31 December 2017.
-Indexation of 2/3 of the market-implied future RPI rate was previously allowed for in projected capital gains before applying the 20% rate for Life business.
 No allowance has been made for taxation on UK equity income because income is not subject to taxation, and there is no allowance for capital gains within the equity yields used.
 No allowance has been made for policyholder taxation in respect of Gross Roll-up and PHI business because no policyholder tax is charged on this business.

-The corporation tax rate for shareholder transfers is set at 19% at 31 December 2018.
+The corporation tax rate for shareholder transfers is set at 19% at 31 December 2019.